birgerosterberg/groovebox/README.md

 ### **Validation**

 W3C Testing reported errors related to the usage of aria-labels on the div elements.
 These errors were triggered because i used the tab navigation design to navigate through the elements and had to provide explanations for their functionalities.
-To enhance accessibility, I also included the accesskey attribute.
+Also i had to add aria-labels to the sequencer div boxes to further enhance accessibility, I also included the accesskey attribute.

 In order to address the warnings, I had the option to remove the explanations.
 However, I believe that I should consider the warnings as an opportunity to improve accessibility.